MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## Users who are new to Power BI

 The Fabric trial requires a per-user Power BI license.
 Navigate to [https://app.fabric.microsoft.com](https://app.fabric.microsoft.com) to sign up for a Fabric (Free) license.
-Once you have the free license, start the Fabric trial.
-During the trial, that license is upgraded to something similar to PPU.
+Once you have the free license, you can [begin participating in the Fabric capacity trial](#start-the-fabric-capacity-trial).

 You may already have a license and not realize it.
 For example, some versions of Microsoft 365 include a Fabric (Free) or Power BI Pro license.
 Open Fabric (app.fabric.microsoft.com) and select your Account manager to see if you already have a license, and which license it is.
 Read on to see how to open your Account manager.